matharchod/Twitolu/README.md

 #### searchInit(elem)

 Twitolu's search functionality is based on a DOM search.
-This function takes `elem` as an argument representing the wrapped set of DOM elements on which to perform the search.
+Accepts the argument `elem`, representing the wrapped set of DOM elements on which to perform the search.

 * Create an event handler for hitting the RETURN/ENTER button
 * Create an event handler for the "search" button